Skip to content

 One person builds.
 The whole team ships.

-App Mode wraps any workflow in a simple form: teammates pick the inputs, hit Run, and get on-brand output.
-The canvas stays with the builder — the results go to everyone.
+App Mode wraps any workflow in a simple form: a teammate sets the product, hits Run, and gets the ad set.
+The canvas stays with the builder; the results go to everyone.

 A form, not a canvas